EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 state is strongly peaked at around the atom, and requires more plane waves to represent reasonably, even a smoothed version of it, than the other states.
 The difference between 8.1 and 4.4 is substantial, and it reflects the additional computational cost of including deep core-like states in the valence.
 This is the all-electron analog of the "hardness" of the pseudopotential in pseudopotential schemes.
 If you want high-accuracy calculations (especially in the _GW_ context), you will need to include these states as valence.
-This particular choice of local orbital is rather overkill for LDA calculations however.
+Including the Bi 5_d_ is a bit of overkill for LDA calculations however.
 If you eliminate the Bi 5_d_ local orbital you can set GMAX=4.4 and significantly speed up the execution time.
 It is what this tutorial does.

 **blm**{: style="color: blue"} assigns the initial _k_-point mesh to zero.
 Note the following lines in _ctrl.bi2te3_{: style="color: green"}: